 The following morning was a short spin into Taitung to mark the end of our journey.
 We passed the 160km marker on the highway and a few more after.
-The train station was inconveniently positioned outside of the city centre adding a few extra kilometers onto our trip but once we arrived at the station everything was easy.
+The train station was inconveniently positioned outside of the city centre adding a few extra kilometres onto our trip but once we arrived at the station everything was easy.
 Giant Bicycles was easy to find right next to the station and we picked up our bags from the baggage room right next door and just like that we were done.

-Three days, 170 kilometers, a numb backside and a great sense of accomplishment.
+Three days, 170 kilometres, a numb backside and a great sense of accomplishment.
 Cycling down the breathtaking coastline, taking in the views, and all under our own steam; this was the highlight of our two week Taiwan trip, no question.

 It got us thinking, where would our next cycle trip be?!

 Latest posts by Brian Barry (see all)

 - The Complete Guide to Driving from Alice Springs to Adelaide via Uluru - 10 October, 2017